Johnny Lockwood: Early life and military service

+British variety circuit

-His entertainment career was briefly put on hold, as World War II intervened and Lockwood joined the Royal Air Force in 1942 whilst continuing to perform with ENSA and was honourably discharged in 1944 after which returned to performing, working in vaudeville, pantomime, radio and television.
-In 1949 he performed in the Royal Command Performance at the London Coliseum.
-During the performance he tripped and fell, suffering a bloody nose.
-His quip to the audience was "Well, they told me you wanted blood tonight" was widely reported by the press.
+Lockwood was primarily a West End performer, who after being honourably discharged from military service in 1944 after returned to showbusiness, working in variety entertainment, pantomime.

+In 1949 he was invited to perform in a Royal Command Performance at the London Coliseum.
+During the performance he famously tripped and fell, suffering a bloody nose.
+His quip to the audience was "Well, they told me you wanted blood tonight" which was widely reported by the press.

-Theatre, television and film
+Television and film

-A prominent member of theatre, Lockwood came to Australia in 1957 for a ten-week run with the Tivoli Theatre circuit, however after that job finished he remained in Australia for five years. and appeared in a stage production opposite Bobby Limb.
-He returned to his native UK to play Fagin in a production of Lionel Bart's Oliver! at the New Theatre but then he returned permanently to Australia.
+Lockwood came to Australia originally in 1957 for a ten-week run with the Tivoli Theatre circuit, however he proved so popular with audiences that he has given a 5 year contract and remained in Australia and also appeared in a stage production opposite Bobby Limb.
+He was then invited back to his native UK to play the role of Fagin in a theatre production of Lionel Bart's Oliver! at the New Theatre, but after which he then returned back to Australia where he settled permanently.

-Lockwood spent a year with television series Sunnyside Up, went to the US to perform in Las Vegas, and returned to Australia for a two-year run with classic comedy series The Mavis Bramston Show, and then played the lead role in Canterbury Tales.
+Lockwood spent a year with television series Sunnyside Up, went to the US to perform in Las Vegas, and returned to Australia for a two-year run with classic TV comedy series The Mavis Bramston Show, and then played the lead role in Canterbury Tales.

 The role in Number 96 followed in 1972.
 Lockwood was an original cast member of the series; his character was specifically devised by writer David Sale (who also wrote for Bramston), as bumbling delicatessen proprietor Aldo Godolfus.
-Aldo was originally conceived as a Greek emigrant, but the character was later changed to a Hungarian Jew to suit the actor's dialect; his character soon wed his deli employee Roma Lubinsky (Philippa Baker) and the duo were developed as comedy characters, who became highly recognised figures in the serial.
+Aldo was originally conceived as a Greek emigrant, but the character was later changed to a Hungarian Jew to suit the actor's dialect; in the storyarc his character escaped the Hungarian Revolution of 1956, arriving in Australia with his daughter Rose.
+He wed former restauranteur and later his deli employee Roma Lubinsky (Philippa Baker) and the duo were developed as comedy characters, who became highly recognised figures in the serial.
 Aldo and Roma were famously and later regretfully killed off in a dramatic revamp of the series – during "the infamous bomb blast storyline" – in September 1975.

 During the 1980s and 1990s, Lockwood made guest appearances in Australian drama series and soap operas.
 In 1985, he appeared in soap opera Neighbours as Daphne Lawrence's grandfather, Harry Henderson.
 He guest starred in two 1991 episodes of soap opera E Street.
 During this period he also acted in feature films.

 He had a short theatre run in a Queensland production in the early 1980s portraying Tevye in Fiddler on the Roof.

 In the early 2000s Lockwood continued to make television and film guest appearances including roles in Moulin Rouge! and miniseries The Potato Factory.
 He also continued stage work with the Sydney Theatre Company.